 Both Essentials (for 8 and up) and Foundations (for ages 4 through 7 or 8) introduce concepts and build mastery in a systematic, carefully designed progression.
 So while each new lesson continues to review and build on previously taught concepts, students do need to be explicitly taught and given enough practice to become comfortable with the material in each lesson before moving forward.
 When you've taken a break, this means providing time for re-teaching and review.

-In Essentials, which has longer lessons designed to be spread over a week, try starting your review at a pace of one whole lesson's concepts per day.
+In Essentials, which has longer lessons designed to be spread over a week or more, try starting your review at a pace of one whole lesson's concepts per day.
 Play at least one phonogram game and teach several spelling analysis words in addition to re-teaching the lesson's content.
 The next day, review a new lesson.
 Increase or decrease your pace depending on how quickly students remember and re-learn the concepts they covered before the break.

 The big picture